-That's all it took for the world to come crashing down on Janet Jackson during her performance at the Super Bowl XXXVIII halftime show.
-9/16ths of a second.
-Sure, in that minuscule amount of time, the iconic performer's bare breast had been exposed—inadvertently or otherwise—to the over 100 million people watching TV's biggest event by fellow performer Justin Timberlake and that's no small matter.
+That's all it took for the world to come crashing down on Janet Jackson during her performance at the Super Bowl XXXVIII Halftime Show on Feb.
+1, 2004.
+Nine sixteenths of a second.
+Sure, in that minuscule amount of time, the performer's bare breast had been exposed—inadvertently or otherwise—to the over 100 million people watching TV's biggest event by fellow performer Justin Timberlake and that's no small matter.
 But in the end, that's all it was—9/16ths of a second.

-In the years since that fateful moment in Houston's Reliant Stadium—marking its 15th anniversary on February 1—many questions remain.
-Did Timberlake, who pulled at Jackson's leather bustier right as his hit song "Rock Your Body" reached its closing "Bet I'll have you naked by the end of this song," exposing her right breast and its sunburst nipple shield as if on cue, pull away more fabric than he ought to have?
-And did MTV, who were handling production on the big show for their second year in a row, know more than they ever let on?
-And how do Jessica Simpson, Nelly, Diddy, and Kid Rock—who all also took part in the "Choose or Lose"-themed show—feel about their moments on the stage becoming nothing more than a footnote?
+In the years since that fateful moment in Houston's Reliant Stadium, many questions remain.
+Did Timberlake, who pulled at Jackson's leather bustier right as his hit song "Rock Your Body" reached its climactic "Bet I'll have you naked by the end of this song," exposing her right breast and its sunburst nipple shield as if on cue, pull away more fabric than he ought to have?
+And did MTV, who was handling production on the big show for their second year in a row, know more than they ever let on?
+And how do Jessica Simpson, Nelly, Diddy, and Kid Rock—all of whom also took part in the "Choose or Lose"-themed show—feel about their moments on the stage becoming nothing more than a footnote?

-As the NFL and MTV both immediately tried to absolve themselves of any culpability in the moment that registered over 540,000 complaints with the Federal Communications Commission, Jackson's rep chalked the moment up to "a malfunction of the wardrobe; it was not intentional."
+As the NFL and MTV both immediately tried to absolve themselves of any culpability for the moment that registered over 540,000 complaints with the Federal Communications Commission, Jackson's rep chalked it up to "a malfunction of the wardrobe; it was not intentional."
 FCC Chairman Michael Powell called the moment "a classless, crass, and deplorable stunt" and vowed to take further action.
-With the game airing on CBS, parent company Viacom (who also owns MTV) enacted revenge on Jackson for losing them all further halftime shows by essentially blacklisting her, keeping her music off MTV, VH1, and all radio stations under their umbrella.
+With the game airing on CBS, the network's parent company Viacom (which also owns MTV) enacted revenge on Jackson for losing the music network all further halftime shows by essentially blacklisting her, keeping her music off MTV, VH1, and all radio stations under their corporate umbrella.
 Soon, non-Viacom media entities followed suit.

-While Jackson's album Damita Jo, released five weeks after the performance, would go on to be certified platinum, the lack of airplay for it and subsequent albums 20 Y.O. and Discipline would, in fact, dampen their performance when compared to her career pre-Nipplegate.
+While Jackson's album Damita Jo, released five weeks after the performance, would go on to be certified Platinum, the lack of airplay it and subsequent albums 20 Y.O. and Discipline received would, in fact, dampen their sales performance when compared to her career pre-Nipplegate.
 Meanwhile, Timberlake's career flourished, striking a nerve with Jackson fans who felt all of the blame had been unfairly placed solely on her shoulders.

 When Winfrey asked if she felt that Timberlake had left her "out there hanging," Jackson replied, "To a certain degree."